iamwfx/crs_3850_5850_mapping_countermapping/Fall_2023/Week1_felt/W1_felt.md

 ## 1.1 - Felt Sign-Up and Overview
 1. First, you'll need to sign up for a free Felt account [here](https://felt.com/signup).

-Once you've done these , watch [this short video](https://www.youtube.com/watch?v=kodNAqe8g3U) to get a sense of how to use Felt (it's very easy).
+Once you've done these, watch [this short video](https://www.youtube.com/watch?v=kodNAqe8g3U) to get a sense of how to use Felt (it's very easy).

-## 1.2 - Get your data
+## 1.3 - Get your data
 Go to the [City of Ithaca's open data portal](https://data-ithacany.opendata.arcgis.com/pages/community-data).
 Go ahead and download any dataset in the **GeoJSON** format onto your computer.

-## 1.2 - Add your data
+## 1.4 - Add your data
 In your Felt account, select **New Map** to create a new map.

 Using the **Upload Anything!** tool in the menu bar, upload your `YOURFILENAME.geojson` as a **Data Layer** on to the map.